I travel a lot; I hate having my life disrupted by routine.

 Adding a few 12-Volt receptacles for Boondocking

 One spot we wanted a receptacle installed was in the storage locker on the Drivers Side of the coach.
 We bought a Macerator Pump that runs off of 12-Volt power and the sewer hook-ups are on that same side.
-There are also various times something might come up that we need a 12-Volt appliance on that side of the Sunline, and while we were having General RV install a 110 outlet in the storage locker, we thought we might as well have a 12-Volt receptacle installed at the same time.
+There are also various times something might come up that we need a 12-Volt appliance on that side of the camper, and while we were having General RV install the 12-volt outlet, we had them go ahead and throw in a 110 outlet in the storage locker too.

 We were having the Sunline brought into General RV for some basic maintenance, so we thought we'd solve some arguments and have them install another 12-Volt receptacle under the living room couch.
 There is a ton of empty space under the couch, and with the electrical box being a straight shot from this location, this addition wasn't too hard.

-Now when one of us is on the lap top and we're boondocking, the cords will only be run right up from under the couch rather then slung across the living room.
-Problem Solved.
+Now when one of us is on the lap top and we're boondocking, the cords will only be run up from under the couch rather then slung across the living room.
+Problem Solved and no more arguing, at least not about this cord thing.

 Custom Cabinet for Living Room